jerabaul29/my_bash_scripts/Readme.md

 success
 ```

-The *hg* and *hx* functions can be made available by putting the following in the bashrc:
+The *hg* and *hx* functions can be made available by putting the following in the bashrc (you will need to adapt your paths):

  ```
 alias hg='/home/jrlab/Desktop/Git/MyBashScripts/histg.sh'